HCSLab/EdgeToll/README.md

 # API of existing system

-All methods should be used as Post Request
+All methods should be used as Post Request and listed parameters should be provided as data.

 Register URL : "http://127.0.0.1:7545/regist/"
 for edge device to register in server